zcai2672/apigee-edgemicro-docker/README.md

         * Existing API http://httpbin.org/

-2. In this section, you will generate a key, secret and the {org}-{env}-config.yaml to be used later for deployments.
-This section assumes you already have node.js and npm installed on your localhost/server.
+2. In this step, you will generate a key, secret and the {org}-{env}-config.yaml for later use.
+This section assumes you already have node.js and npm installed on your localhost or server.

       Please open a terminal in your localhost/server and do the following: